jgaa/restc-cpp/README.md

 # Short Term Tasks (December 2016)
 - [x] Implement Basic Authentication
-- Implement Proxy support
+- [x] Implement HTTP Proxy support
- - [ ] HTTP Proxy
- - [ ] Socks 5
 - Error handling
  - [ ] Use finer graded exceptions
- - [ ] Test that errors in the lower layers are visible on the API level (for example if decompression fails)
+ - [x] Test that errors in the lower layers are visible on the API level
 - Implement asynchronous iterators for received data and integrate with json parser.
   - [ ] For long lists of data items, allow us to iterate over them rather than de-serialize as std:::list
   - [ ] Implement generic support for 'pages' of data, where we re-query for more data in the background